KitaYomoFabioYuichi/NoteTakingApp/README.md

-# Note taking app 👋
+# Note Taking App 👋

 This is a simple Note Taking App created with [Expo](https://expo.dev) and [React Native](https://reactnative.dev/).
 It allows users to take and save notes.